 1.3 Interoperability State of Play In 2017, the European Commission published the European Interoperability Framework (EIF) to give specific guidance on how to set up interoperable digital public services through a set of 47 recommendations.
 The picture below represents the three pillars of the EIF around which the EIF Monitoring Mechanism was built to evaluate the level of implementation of the EIF within the Member States.
-It is based on a set of 68 Key Performance Indicators (KPIs) clustered within the three main pillars of the EIF (Principles, Layers and Conceptual model), outlined below.
+It is based on a set of 71 Key Performance Indicators (KPIs) clustered within the three main pillars of the EIF (Principles, Layers and Conceptual model), outlined below.

-Source: European Interoperability Framework Monitoring Mechanism 2019 For each of the three pillars, a different scoreboard was created to breakdown the results into their main components (i.e. the 12 principles of interoperability, the interoperability layers and the components of the conceptual model).
-The components are evaluated on a scale from one to four, where one means a lower level of implementation, while 4 means a higher level of implementation.
-The graph below shows the result of the first EIF Monitoring Mechanism data collection for Germany in 2019.
-It is possible to notice an overall medium performance of the country.
-The areas of improvements are distributed throughout the three scoreboards and the main ones are related to the external information sources and services and internal information sources and services.
+Source: European Interoperability Framework Monitoring Mechanism 2020 For each of the three pillars, a different scoreboard was created to breakdown the results into their main thematic areas (i.e. the 12 principles of interoperability, the interoperability layers and the components of the conceptual model).
+The thematic areas are evaluated on a scale from one to four, where one means a lower level of implementation and 4 means a higher level of implementation.
+The graphs below show the result of the second EIF Monitoring Mechanism data collection exercise for Germany in 2020.